IBM/wazi-devspaces-images/ISSUE_TEMPLATE/bug.md

 Before filing a bug check here if this is already a documented or known issue:

 - Check the documentation's Known Issues and Troubleshooting pages: <https://ibm.biz/wazi-crw-doc>
-- Check the Open and Closed issues list in this GitHub repository: <https://github.com/ibm/wazi-codeready-workspaces-images/issues>
+- Check the Open and Closed issues list in this GitHub repository: <https://github.com/ibm/wazi-devspaces-images/issues>
-- If this is a problem with Red Hat&reg; CodeReady Workspaces then check and file a bug here, please: <https://issues.redhat.com/browse/CRW>
+- If this is a problem with Red Hat&reg; OpenShift Dev Spaces then check and file a bug here, please: <https://issues.redhat.com/browse/CRW>

  -->